 Yes, no, and I wish… The position of social media coordinator didn’t really exist when I started college five years ago.
 I think the easiest way to explain the job is to define many of the other jobs that make up my position.
-Every social media coordinator has different responsibilities, but these are some of the hats that I wear every day:
+Every social media coordinator has different responsibilities and wears different hats, but these are some of the hats that I wear every day:

 1. The writer – A social media coordinator regularly writes content for blogs, promotional posts for social networks, and copy for websites as necessary.
 I’ve crafted everything from articles and interviews to polls and influencer outreach.
 Being able to create different kinds of content for different platforms is a critical part of the job.

 2. The developer – Believe it or not, there’s more to understanding social platforms than knowing how to post a tweet or update a Facebook status.
 Facebook, Twitter, YouTube and WordPress release several major updates and layout changes every year, and most of them are rolled out without any advanced notice.
 It’s my job to stay up to date on those changes and make sure we’re always using the platforms in the best way possible.
 I feel like I know more about social media than is even cool to know, like the dimensions of profile pictures on most social networks and the character limitations for more things than I’d like to admit.